SyntacUG/StringKit/README.md

 ## Installation
 ### Manual
-1. Download the ZIP-archive.
+1. Download the ZIP archive.
-2. Add the .framework-file to the embedded binaries section.
+2. Add the .framework file to the embedded binaries section.
 3. That's it. :]

 ### Package Managers